teamneusta/pimcore-fixture-bundle/README.md

 ### Writing Fixtures

-Data fixtures are PHP Service classes where you create objects and persist them to the database.
+Data fixtures are PHP service classes where you create objects and persist them to the database.

 Imagine that you want to add some `Product` objects to your database.
 To do this, create a fixture class and start adding products: